Courses & Curriculum

 BIO 444 Cancer Biology 3 credits

 The study of the causes of cancer, progression of the disease (tumor formation to metastasis), and therapeutic approaches.
 There will be an examination of the underlying genetic and molecular changes that occur as well as global changes within tumors.
 Students learn the common features of different types of cancers as well as the distinguishing characteristics of a few specific cancers.
-Throughout the course therapeutic targets will be identified and discussed and the end of the course will focus on traditional and novel therapeutic approaches.
+Throughout the course therapeutic targets will be identified and novel therapeutic approaches will be discussed.
+The end of the course will focus on the influence and impact of environmental factors with regards to cancer incidence.
 Prerequisite: BIO 111, 112, and either BIO 211,212 or BCH 301

 BIO 445 Cellular Imaging 4 credits